-The holders of Series A and Series B convertible preferred stock have certain liquidation rights in the event of a deemed liquidation that, in certain situations, is not solely within the control of the Company and would call for the redemption of the then outstanding Series A and Series B convertible preferred stock.
-Therefore, the Series A and Series B convertible preferred stock are classified outside of stockholders' deficit on the consolidated balance sheets.
+The holders of Series A, Series B and Series C convertible preferred stock have certain liquidation rights in the event of a deemed liquidation that, in certain situations, are not solely within the control of the Company and would call for the redemption of the then outstanding Series A, Series B and Series C convertible preferred stock.
+Therefore, the Series A, Series B and Series C convertible preferred stock are classified outside of stockholders' deficit on the unaudited condensed consolidated balance sheets.
 The carrying value of the convertible preferred stock is not subsequently remeasured to the redemption value until the contingent redemption events are considered to be probable of occurring.

-9. Common Stock
+10. Common Stock